Academic term: Mexico

-Summer break is 45 days.
+There is no fall break; however, students get to have a day off on November 20 (Revolution Day).

 The calendar is designed by the Secretary of Public Education (Secretaría de Educación Pública, SEP), the government department overseeing public education aln in Mexico with arrangements of the leaders of the National Educational Workers Union (Spanish: Sindicato Nacional de Trabajadores de la Educación, SNTE).
 All public and private elementary schools under the guidance of the dependence observe this year.

 In the case of universities, normally the school year starts in the last week of July and is divided in trimesters or semesters.
 Christmas Break is usually 3 weeks.

 Nepal

 Education in Nepal is structured as school education and higher education.
 School education includes primary level of grades 1–5, lower secondary and secondary levels of grades 6–8 and 9–10 respectively.
 Pre-primary level of education is available in some areas.
 Six years old is the prescribed age for admission into grade one.
 A national level examination is conducted at the end of grade 10, called Secondary Education Examination.
 Schools use the Bikram Sambat calendar for academic purposes, i.e. one BS year equals one academic term.
 The classes start in mid April and finishes late March.
 Summer and winter breaks are usually of one week to two weeks.
 A one-month festival vacation is provided during Dashain and Tihar, which usually fall on October and/or November every year.